SamuelDataE/API_StockMarketData/01-Airtable/Airtable_Setup.md

 <br><br><br><br>

 When a new base is opened, Airtable creates an Excel-like interface with a table.
+You can now give your base a name.
+In this example I have given the name **StockMarketData**.
 In the first column of the table, the symbols of the respective shares of which you want to build a history can be entered.
 How to determine the symbols of the respective shares is described under [Alpha-Vantage_Stock Selection](../00-Alpha_Vantage/Alpha-Vantage_Stock-Selection.md).
 <br><br>
 ![Alt Image Text](./Images/Airtable_Setup1.png "Setup1")